Kishor Phadke: Others

 Some of these techniques were used effectively for the advancement of the practice of REBT.
 This was clearly displayed when psychologists from California acknowledged that the technique of role reversal devised by Phadke was an effective assessment technique to increase awareness of faulty perceptions of reality.

-Later life
+Later life and death

 At the age of 71, Phadke decided to retire from all of his professional activities, including the closing of Phadke Centre.
 Dr. Ellis, in his autobiography – All Out!, has written about the unusual influence of Phadke on him.
 Ellis says: 'One of the most unusual influences on me and my work has been that of the psychologist Kishor M. Phadke, of Mumbai, India.
 I would never have figured out some of the finer points of REBT without his detailed questioning, and I want to thank him for that....He has certainly been one of my finest friends and supporters since 1968.'

-Final years

 In 2015, Phadke relocated to Shivaji Park, Mahim, upon his retirement.
 For a few years, he had been suffering from Parkinson's disease.
-He took his last breath on the 31st of January, 2022.
-His body was donated to the Somaiya hospital in Mumbai, as per his wishes.
+He died on 31 January 2022, at the age of 85.